Maxime Goulet (composer): Concert music

 The album Maxime Goulet: Symphonie de la tempête du verglas, recorded by the Orchestre classique de Montréal won a Juno Award in the category "Classical Album of the Year (Large Ensemble)".

+In 2026, Maxime Goulet was awarded the Opus Prize for Composer of the Year.
+That same year, the Montreal Symphony Orchestra's concert presenting his work Le Carnaval des insectes received the Opus Prize for Production of the Year, Young Audiences.

 Video game music

 Between 2007 and 2013, Maxime Goulet has been staff composer for Gameloft.
 During his tenure, he wrote music for video games such as Brothers in Arms 3: Sons of War, The Amazing Spiderman, Dungeon Hunter: Alliance, Dungeon Hunter 4', Order & Chaos Online, Wild Blood, Shrek Forever After and Iron Man 2.

 Since 2013, Maxime Goulet has been working as a freelance video game composer.
 He has composed music for games such as Warhammer 40,000: Eternal Crusade, Roller Coaster Tycoon World and Ancestors: The Humankind Odyssey.